Guide Article

 Pittsburgh Area / Allegheny County

-1st Home Allegheny: Allegheny County provides tiered forgivable assistance amounts, commonly $10,000 or $45,000 depending on household income and program tier.
-The program is available in Allegheny County excluding the City of Pittsburgh and requires homebuyer education and administrative approval.
-See the county program page and program guidelines for income tiers and current availability: 1st Home Allegheny and the program guidelines (May 2025).
+1st Home Allegheny: Allegheny County provides tiered forgivable assistance amounts, commonly $10,000 or $45,000 depending on household income and program tier and round.
+The program generally covers county areas outside the City of Pittsburgh and requires homebuyer education and program approval.
+See the county program page and guidelines: 1st Home Allegheny and program guidelines (published by the county).

 Harrisburg Area / Dauphin County

-Dauphin County First-Time Homebuyer Program: Dauphin County operates a first-time buyer assistance program administered through the county community and economic development office.
-County materials and a 2024 county press release show the maximum assistance was increased from $3,000 to up to $6,000, but some county web pages still show older language.
-Buyers should confirm current maximums, asset limits, and workshop requirements with Dauphin County before relying on a prior figure.
-See Dauphin County housing help and the county press release: Dauphin County Housing Help and press release.
+Dauphin County First-Time Homebuyer Program: Dauphin County administers a first-time buyer assistance program.
+In April 2024 the county approved increasing the maximum assistance to $6,000; confirm current maximums, asset limits, and workshop requirements with Dauphin County before relying on an older figure.
+See Dauphin County housing help and the county press release: Dauphin County Housing Help and press release (Apr 17, 2024).

 Additional Information: